pkalivas/radiate/README.md

 pub enum LayerType {
     Dense,      // implemented - typical dense layer of a neural network with no ability to evolve its strucutre DensePool,  // implemented - the algorithm described in the paper meaning a fully functional neural network can be evolved through one dense pool layer
-    LSTM,       // in dev
+    LSTM,       // implemented for evolution, not backprop yet.
-    Recurrent   // in dev
 }
 ```
 All neural networks need nonlinear functions to represent complex datasets.
 Neat